umatrangolo/nio-notes/NOTES.md

     scala> bb.put('o': Byte)
     res12: java.nio.ByteBuffer = java.nio.HeapByteBuffer[pos=3 lim=8 cap=8]

-Note how the position value gets incremented each time.
+Note how the `position` value gets incremented each time.

 To read from the buffer:

     scala> bb.get()
     res18: Byte = 0

-as expected: we got a 0 because the *position* was not pointing to the first byte of `Foo`.
-To actually retrieve the content of the buffer we need to switch in `drain` mode using the flip() call:
+as expected: we got a 0 because the `position` was not pointing to the first byte of 'Foo'.
+To actually retrieve the content of the buffer we need to switch in 'drain' mode using the `flip()` call:

     scala> bb.flip()
     res19: java.nio.Buffer = java.nio.HeapByteBuffer[pos=0 lim=4 cap=8]

-The flip() call moved the indexes so the buffer can now be safely
+The `flip()` call moved the indexes so the buffer can now be safely
 drained:

     scala> bb.get()